 Lockdown party allegations facing UK PM Johnson

-British media have reported that at least nine gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May and December 2020, when COVID-19 rules limited how many people could meet socially.
+British media have reported that at least 11 gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May 2020 and April 2021, when COVID-19 rules limited how many people could meet socially.

 Sue Gray, a senior civil servant, is leading an inquiry.
 She has not said when her findings will be published.